Cherag4/UART-Verilog/README.md

 ## Overview

-UART communication does not use a shared clock between transmitter and receiver.
+UART communication does'nt use a shared clock between transmitter and receiver.
 To handle clock mismatch and noise, the receiver samples incoming data at **16 times the baud rate**.
 This oversampling technique allows accurate detection of start bits and data bits by sampling near the center of each bit period.

 This project follows a commonly used **industry-standard UART receiver design approach**.